New Jersey Divorce Attorneys

 Deciding to divorce is often challenging.
 If you and your spouse believe it is best to part and go your separate ways, you may be able to settle your divorce outside of the courtroom.

-DeTommaso Law Group provides solid legal counsel for couples who wish to handle their NJ divorce with the help of a mediator or arbitrator instead of a judge.
+DeTommaso Law Group, LLC provides solid legal counsel for couples who wish to handle their NJ divorce with the help of a mediator or arbitrator instead of a judge.
 To find out if arbitration or mediation is right for you, contact our skilled divorce attorneys in New Jersey today.

 Children & Divorce in New Jersey